daguilarm/belich-tables/docs/en/basics/filters.md

 use App\Models\User;
 use Daguilarm\BelichTables\Components\FilterComponent;
+use Daguilarm\BelichTables\Contracts\FilterContract;
 use Daguilarm\BelichTables\Facades\BelichTables;
 use Illuminate\Database\Eloquent\Builder;

-final class FilterByUser extends FilterComponent
+final class FilterByUser extends FilterComponent implements FilterContract {
-{
     /**
      * Create a new field.